 15.4.
 Coherence - internal

-According to the Eurostat’s latest assessment in the quality report for the Lithuanian National Accounts data transmitted in 2020, the internal coherence of the assessed Lithuanian data was very high, Lithuanian data were also coherent in terms of additivity of series.
+The internal coherence of the assessed Lithuanian data is very high, Lithuanian data are also coherent in terms of additivity of series.
 The internal coherence is checked between annual and quarterly NA data tables in respect to coherence within and between tables, totals and sum of components.

 One of the most important aspects of internal coherence is the consistency of Lithuanian GDP measured by three approaches.
 GDP estimation methods (by production, income and expenditure approaches) are adequate and yield the same result.
 Annual GDP and its components in all three approaches are consistent with quarterly GDP and its components.